openmc-dev/openmc/docs/source/methods/depletion.rst

 Transfer Rates
 --------------

-OpenMC allows continuous removal or feed of isotopes by adding an extra transfer rate term to the depletion matrix.
+OpenMC allows continuous removal or feed of nuclides by adding an extra transfer rate term to the depletion matrix.
 An application of this feature is the chemical processing of Molten Salt Reactors (MSRs), where one can model the removal of fission products or feeding fresh fuel into the system.

-A transfer rate as defined here is the rate at which nuclides are continuously removed/feed from/to a material.
+A transfer rate as defined here is the rate at which nuclides are continuously removed/fed from/to a material.

 .. note::